“The biggest difficulty we have,” Susan insisted, “is communication.”

-“It seems that there is an awful lot of talking going on, but not a lot of listening.”
+“It seems that when I do the talking, there’s not a lot of listening.”

 “And that surprises you?”
 I smiled.

-“No. But, as the manager, I expect my team to listen when I talk.”
-Susan shook her head from side to side, impatiently.
+“No. But, as the manager, I expect my team to listen when I talk to them,” Susan shook her from side to side, impatiently.